U.S. flag

 Management.

-Prevention of primary manifestations: Prophylactic bilateral mastectomy to reduce the risk for breast cancer is an option for women with a germline TP53 pathogenic variant.
-Colonoscopy may be considered surveillance as well as primary prevention of colorectal cancer.
-Avoidance of sun exposure, tobacco use, and exposure to other known or suspected carcinogens is encouraged.
+Prevention of primary manifestations: Risk-reducing bilateral mastectomy to reduce the risk for breast cancer is an option for women with LFS; colonoscopy may be considered as surveillance as well as primary prevention of colorectal cancer; dermatologic surveillance can be used to detect and remove premalignant lesions.

-Agents/circumstances to avoid: Minimize exposure to diagnostic and therapeutic radiation; avoid known carcinogens including sun exposure, tobacco use, occupational exposures, and excessive alcohol use.
+Agents/circumstances to avoid: Minimize exposure to diagnostic and therapeutic radiation; avoid known carcinogens including unprotected sun exposure, tobacco use, occupational exposures, and excessive alcohol use.

 Genetic counseling.